-NDC Implementation Component Weight (%) Justification 1.
-Governance 30 Policies, Strategies, Legislations, Programmes and Projects for NDCs Implementation already in place in the 8 study countries 2.
-MRV 25 All the 8 study countries have submitted at least one National Communication (NC) and 2 countries submitted Biennial Update Reports (BURs) MRV is key to the implementation of respective countries NDCs.
-3. Mitigation 20 Mitigation actions have informed the content of National Communications.
+able 5: Assigned weigr its for NDC imp blementation Components NDC Implem Component entation Weight (%) Justification Governance 30 Policies, Strategies, Legislations, Programmes and Projects for NDCs Implementation already in place in the 8 study countries MRV 25 All the 8 study countries have submitted at least one National Communication (NC) and 2 countries submitted Biennial Update Reports (BURs) MRV is key to the implementation of respective countries NDCs.
+Mitigation 20 Mitigation actions have informed the content of National Communications.
 Mitigation actions are also key to the attainment of NDCs Implementation Targets.
 All countries are supposed to develop their Nationally Appropriate Mitigation Actions (NAMAs).
-4. Adaptation 15 Adaptation is a sympathy measure based on services to vulnerable groups of people to help them build resilience to the impact of climate change.
-This explains why it is a priority intervention for most African countries because of the immediate impact on the most vulnerable 5.
-Finance 10 Although there is international commitment for climate financing by
+Adaptation 15 Adaptation is a sympathy measure based on services to vulnerable groups of people to help them build resilience to the impact of climate change.
+This explains why it is a priority intervention for most African countries because of the immediate impact on the most vulnerable Finance 10 Although there is international commitment for climate financing by Annex I countries, the flow of the resources to Annex II countries is not always direct but through other development partners, hence impact not directly felt.